Vacancies Of Independent United Nations Experts Of The Human Rights Council, With Extensive Professional Experience In Human Rights

-- Special Rapporteur on the elimination of discrimination against persons affected by leprosy and their family members (Human Rights Council resolution 41/15)*
+2. Special Rapporteur on the elimination of discrimination against persons affected by leprosy and their family members (Human Rights Council resolution 44/6)*

-- Special Rapporteur on the independence of judges and lawyers (Human Rights Council resolution 44/10)* – unforeseen vacancy due to resignation
+3. Special Rapporteur on the rights of persons with disabilities (Human Rights Council resolution 44/10)* – unforeseen vacancy due to resignation

-- Working Group on Arbitrary Detention, member from Eastern European States (Human Rights Council resolution 42/22)
+6. Working Group on discrimination against women and girls, member from Eastern European States (Human Rights Council resolution 50/18)

-*The appointment of these mandate holders will be made provided the mandates themselves are extended by the Human Rights Council.
+* The appointment of this mandate holder will be made provided the mandate itself is extended by the Human Rights Council.

-These unremunerated United Nations expert positions established by the Human Rights Council are expected to be filled at the Council’s 51st session (12 September to 7 October 2022), with the appointments to be made at the end of that session.
-Individuals seeking appointment should have extensive and internationally recognized professional experience and expertise in the field of human rights with an emphasis on the particular human rights issues to which the positions relate.
+These unremunerated United Nations expert positions established by the Human Rights Council are expected to be filled at the Council’s 54th session (11 September – 6 October 2023), with the appointments to be made at the end of that session.
+Individuals seeking appointment should have extensive recognized professional experience and expertise in the field of human rights, with an emphasis on the particular human rights issues to which the positions relate.

-The “special procedures” of the Human Rights Council (HRC) are independent human rights experts with mandates to report and advise on human rights from a thematic or country-specific perspective.
+The “special procedures” of the Human Rights Council are independent human rights experts with mandates to report and advise on human rights from a thematic or country-specific perspective.
 Special procedures are either an individual (called “Special Rapporteur” or “Independent Expert”) or a working group composed of five members, one from each of the five United Nations regional groupings: Africa, Asia-Pacific, Latin America and the Caribbean, Eastern Europe and the Western European and other group.
-Only nationals of the States belonging to the regional groups, for which specific vacancies have been advertised, are eligible for the working group mandates.
-Please refer to the list of the United Nations regional groups of Member States.
-These experts are appointed by and report to the Human Rights Council – the main United Nations intergovernmental body dealing with human rights.
+These experts are appointed by and report to the Human Rights Council.

 Members of expert mechanisms are selected and appointed by the Human Rights Council in the same way as special procedure mandate holders.